KongfuMan/DesignPattern/README.md

 The client don't have to care about difference between s3 and Azure.

 - 2.Decorator

-- 3. Simple Factory pattern
+- Simple Factory pattern

-- 4. Factory Method pattern
+- Factory Method pattern

-- 4. Abstract Factory pattern
+- Abstract Factory pattern

-- 5. Observer pattern
+- Observer pattern

-- 6. Proxy pattern
+- Proxy pattern

-- 7.State Machine pattern
+- State Machine pattern
 Typically, state machine pattern can be used when there are multiple state for a system.
-Each state can transite to another state through api calls.
+Each state can transit to another state through api calls.
 You can draw a transition diagram for these state.
 For example the ATM machine, you can have different stata, like card_inserted, idle, user_not_login. user_login.